-The construction and renovation project is in the final stages.
-With demolition starting in April 2021, the construction project will be just under two years.
+With demolition beginning in April 2021, the construction project was just over two years.
 For many museum supporters, it began ten years ago with the museum 40th anniversary celebrations and the campus commitment to find the Gorman Museum a new home.

-Breaking Ground on the C.N.
-Gorman Museum Relocation/Renovation Project
+Breaking Ground on the Gorman Museum Relocation/Renovation Project

-The short video (8 min) provides a brief history of the C.N.
-Gorman Museum and how we arrived at this moment when construction begins on the Museum's new home.
+The short video (8 min) provides a brief history of the Gorman Museum of Native American Art and how we arrived at this moment when construction begins on the museum's new home.
 The video includes a walk through of the current facility as it stood just before the start of construction.